Professional Asbestos Training

 The following are addressed: Class I and Class II Worker training required for persons performing activity that involves the removal of thermal system insulation (TSI) or surfacing asbestos containing materials (ACM) or presumed asbestos containing materials (PACM).

 The student is required to pass a 50-question multiple choice exam with at least a 70% rating.
 All materials are provided.

 40-Hour Contractor/Supervisor Initial

-This 8 Hr.
-Asbestos Project Designer Refresher training is required for persons seeking state re-accreditation as an asbestos abatement project designer.
+This 8-Hour Asbestos Project Designer Refresher training is required for persons seeking state re-accreditation as an asbestos abatement project designer.
 The course provides instruction in safety system design specifications such as containment enclosures, decontamination systems, warning signs, entry and exit procedures, and negative pressure exhaust ventilation.
-It covers contract preparation and legal liabilities and is a three day class.
-BDN does not currently provide the initial Project Designer training, but does provide annual refresher training.
+It covers contract preparation and legal liabilities and is a three-day class.
+BDN does not currently provide the initial Project Designer training but does provide annual refresher training.

 Task Specific Class II Work